-- 1. Collaborate with assigned preceptor to schedule the clinical experience. - 2.
-Submit the clinical schedule to the student's faculty prior to the start of the experience. - 3.
+- 1. Collaborate with preceptor to schedule the clinical experience. - 2.
+Submit the clinical schedule to the appropriate instructor prior to the start of the experience. - 3.
 Maintain open communication with the preceptor(s), faculty, and staff. - 4.
 Adhere to safety principles and legal and ethical standards in the performance of nursing care. - 5.
-Confirm that all student documented nursing notes have been co-signed by preceptor before leaving every shift. - 6.
-Be accountable for his/her learning activities and nursing actions while in the clinical setting. - 7.
-Provide nursing care, including medication administration, in compliance with course policies in the course syllabus. - 8.
-Contact faculty, e.g., telephone, text, or e-mail if faculty assistance is necessary.
-Utilize the Faculty On-Call list as needed. - 9.
-Initiate plans to develop greater competency in organizing self, managing client care, delivering complex nursing care, and improving interdisciplinary communication. - 10.
-Complete all required paper work as specified.
+Be accountable for his/her learning activities and nursing actions while in the clinical setting. - 6.
+Provide nursing care, including medication administration, in compliance with course policies in the course syllabus. - 7.
+Contact faculty, e.g., telephone, pager or e-mail if faculty assistance is necessary.
+Utilize faculty call list as needed. - 8.
+Initiate plans to develop greater competency in organizing self, managing client care, and delivering complex nursing care. - 9.
+Confirm all paper and electronic charting you have documented has been co-signed by your preceptor every clinical day before leaving your shift. - 10.
+Complete all needed paper work as specified.
 Complete on-line course evaluation.